w3st3ry/guitte/LISEZMOI.md

 -

-Then, when it's over, you can run commands using `guitte` prefix:
+Then, when it's done, you can run commands using `guitte` prefix:

 ```bash
 $ guitte poule